-All technical issues are directed to the IMS service centre when problems arise.
+All technical issues are directed to the IMS Service Centre as they arise.

 Social Climate

 Overview

 Effective and timely communication between staff, parents and students is the cornerstone of positive relationships within the school.
 Our school operates on an accountable and transparent policy which encourages, invites and welcomes parents to discuss their child's progress openly and honestly.